4paradigm/OpenMLDB/docs/en/deploy/install_deploy.md

 ### Operating System

-The pre-compiled packages that have been released offer support for the following operating systems: CentOS 7.x, Ubuntu 20.04, SUSE 12 SP3, and macOS 12.
-For Linux, a glibc version of >= 2.17 is required.
+The pre-compiled packages that have been released offer support for the following operating systems: CentOS 7.x, Ubuntu 20.04, SUSE 12 SP3, and macOS >= 12.0 (X86 architecture only).
+For Linux, glibc >= 2.17 is required.
 While pre-compiled packages for other operating system distributions have not undergone comprehensive testing and therefore cannot guarantee complete compatibility, you can explore [compiling from source code](compile.md) to extend support to other operating systems.

 ````{note}
 Linux users can assess their system's compatibility through the following commands: